crowdin/vscode-crowdin/README.md

 ## Setup

-1. Prepare a `crowdin.yml` or `crowdin.yaml` configuration file and add it to the needed workspace in Visual Studio Code.
+### Installation

-2. Install the *Crowdin* plugin using one of the following methods:
+Install the *Crowdin* plugin using one of the following methods:

-    * open VS Code Extensions (**Ctrl+Shift+X**), search for *Crowdin* and click **Install**
+- open VS Code Extensions (**Ctrl+Shift+X**), search for *Crowdin* and click **Install**

      or

-    * launch VS Code Quick Open (**Ctrl+P**), paste the below command, and press **Enter**
+- launch VS Code Quick Open (**Ctrl+P**), paste the below command, and press **Enter**
         ```
         ext install Crowdin.vscode-crowdin
         ```

+### OAuth

+Run the following [commands](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) to prepare workspace:

+- `Crowdin: Sign In` to login into your Crowdin profile
+- `Crowdin: Select Project` to select Crowdin project
+- `Crowdin: Create configuration` to generate Crowdin configuration file
+  - Edit `files` according to your project needs

+### Manual

+1. Prepare a `crowdin.yml` or `crowdin.yaml` configuration file and add it to the needed workspace in Visual Studio Code.
-3. The *Crowdin* plugin scans each Visual Studio Code workspace to find a Crowdin configuration file (*crowdin.yml* or *crowdin.yaml*).
+2. The *Crowdin* plugin scans each Visual Studio Code workspace to find a Crowdin configuration file (*crowdin.yml* or *crowdin.yaml*).
 It automatically builds the tree with source files in the *Crowdin Explorer* component available in your Activity Bar.
-4. Use upward and downward arrows in the *Crowdin Explorer* component to upload source files to Crowdin and download translations correspondingly.
+3. Use upward and downward arrows in the *Crowdin Explorer* component to upload source files to Crowdin and download translations correspondingly.

 ## Extension Settings

 This extension contributes the following settings:

-* `crowdin.autoRefresh`: enable/disable auto refresh of the file tree after each change in the Crowdin configuration file
+- `crowdin.autoRefresh`: enable/disable auto refresh of the file tree after each change in the Crowdin configuration file

-* `crowdin.stringsCompletion`: enable/disable autocompletion of strings keys
+- `crowdin.stringsCompletion`: enable/disable autocompletion of strings keys

-* `crowdin.stringsCompletionFileExtensions`: Comma-separated list of file extensions for which autocomplete should be active.
+- `crowdin.stringsCompletionFileExtensions`: Comma-separated list of file extensions for which autocomplete should be active.
 By default, strings autocomplete will be active in all files

-* `crowdin.useGitBranch`: enable/disable the use of a Git branch as a Crowdin branch.
+- `crowdin.useGitBranch`: enable/disable the use of a Git branch as a Crowdin branch.

 ## Known Issues